MileHacker Logo

 Gluten-Free & Allergens

-Lots of restaurants have gluten-free choices or modify dishes.
-Inform your server concerning allergies.
+Many restaurants offer gluten-free choices or modify dishes.
+Inform your server about allergies.

 Culinary Experiences